 Yes, I know I poked a little fun at myself and above-ground pools in the first tip.
 But in reality, I will say this: Going with an above-ground pool was a WAY CHEAPER option than the in-ground.

-This is because when it comes to in-ground pools, there’s always a ton of additional steps that need to be taken in order to get it properly installed such as digging the hole, laying the filtration system, installing the pump, building the patio around it, etc. Though you might find a pool body advertised for $15,000 or so, by the time you’re done with all the extra things you need to do, you’re really looking at more like $70,000+.
+This is because when it comes to in-ground pools, there’s always a ton of additional steps that need to be taken in order to get it properly installed such as hiring contractors for digging the hole, laying the filtration system, installing the pump, building the patio around it, etc. Though you might find a pool body advertised for $15,000 or so, by the time you’re done with all the extra things you need to do, you’re really looking at more like $70,000+.